UzmaSayyeda/Project01/README.md

 - Plotly.graph_objects
 - Plotly.express.
 ### Tool(s) required:
-- Jupyter notebook,pyviz environment.
+- Jupyter notebook, pyviz environment.
 ## Intro
 RAPTOR (Robust Algorithm (using) Player Tracking (and) On/Off Ratings) is a modern-day plus-minus statistical analysis developed by FiveThirtyEight.
 The main component of this system measures the number of points a player contributes to his team’s offense/defense per 100 possessions, relative to a league-average player.

 ***Why RAPTOR?***

 RAPTOR fulfills two long-standing goals:
-- First, to create a publicly available statistic that takes advantage of modern NBA data, specifically player tracking and play-by-play data that isn’t available in traditional box scores.
+1. To create a publicly available statistic that takes advantage of modern NBA data, specifically player tracking and play-by-play data that isn’t available in traditional box scores.
-- Second, and relatedly,  a statistic that better reflects how modern NBA teams actually evaluate players.
+2. Relatedly, a statistic that better reflects how modern NBA teams actually evaluate players.

 ## Project Goals
 - Does the amount of possessions per player greatly impact that player’s overall RAPTOR ratings?
 Why or why not?